Benin national rugby union team

 The Benin national rugby union team represents Benin in international rugby union.
-Benin is not a member of the International Rugby Board (IRB), and have yet to play in a Rugby World Cup tournament.
+Benin became an associate member of World Rugby in October 2025, and have yet to play in a Rugby World Cup tournament.

+History

 They have competed in the north section of the CAR Castel Beer Trophy, but last appeared in 2005 being defeated by Togo and Mali and drawing with Niger.

+In 2017 the team participated in the Rugby Africa Regional Challenge Group West 1, losing their first match to Ghana in the Accra Sports Stadium with 46-5.
+In 2018 they participated in the Rugby Africa Regional Sevens tournament, finishing seventh out of eight.